 Hibu is an international company offering website design and online marketing services for local businesses big and small.
 Operated by the Yellow Pages, Hibu relies on the brand of its parent company for trust.
 Used by thousands of businesses across the world, you would be forgiven for thinking Hibu is your one-stop solution to your online marketing needs.
 However Hibu isn’t necessarily the answer to all of your problems.
 Take a look at our Hibu website review to learn more.

+We’ve spoken to many present and past Hibu clients and to be fair, some of them are happy with the service Hibu provides.
+But quite a few their clients, past and present, are not.
+They were waiting for their contract to expire so they could move to another web provider.
 What many people fail to realize however is that once Hibu has it’s claws on you, it’s very difficult to escape.
 Thousands of disgruntled customers have found to their misfortune.

 If you are already a Hibu customer, you will be fully aware of how much they charge for their service.
 Hibu offers a complete package, with everything you would expect from an online marketing package.